aurelilia/gamelin/README.md

 - Tetris (JP and Global versions, 1989, Nintendo)
     - The "fail" sound effect played while the playing field is filled does not play

-##### Reaches gameplay, heavy issues
+##### Playable with some issues
 - Pokemon Blue (Global, 1996, Game Freak)
-    - Game display some garbage instead of copyrights on boot, then regular GF logo and intro
+    - Game display some garbage before copyrights/GF logo/intro
-    - Intro plays normal, Pokemon on title screen are black squares
+    - All big sprites are black squares (decompression routine broken?)
-    - Graphics are very glitchy in general:
-        - Window is unimplemented, all text boxes invisible
+    - Game has a lot of flickering lines
+    - Gameplay seems to work fine (tested until getting the Pokedex)

+##### Somewhat playable with big issues
+- Super Mario Land (Global, Nintendo)
+    - Game does not update the background X scroll, making it almost impossible to properly tell where Mario is because the displayed map is incorrect

+- Donkey Kong (Global, 1994, Nintendo)
+    - Game display some garbage before copyright/intro
+    - Works well until starting first level, most of map is invisible and sprites are cut off (still playable though)
-        - A lot of screens just display white (Oak intro cutscene, battle...)
+    - Game has a lot of flickering lines
-    - Playable until first rival fight, blindly spamming A in battle does not work (game seems to play the "asleep" sound effect for both parties after first turn?)

 ##### Does not reach gameplay/not playable
 - Tetris DX (Global, 1998, Nintendo)
     - Game briefly displays garbage on boot
     - Title screen only allows selecting "Entry", pressing A/Start loads an empty tetris field and hangs (although reset button combo still works)

-- Super Mario Land (Global, Nintendo)
-    - Title screen works
-    - Gameplay is very slow for about 1 in-game second, then freezes

 - Kirby's Dream Land (Global, Nintendo/HAL)
     - Title screen works with buggy Kirby sprite (missing 8x16-sprites support)